48 Confidence Intervals

 The next proposition summarizes the results of this section, generalizing them to confidence levels other than 95%.

-48.2 Duality of confidence intervals and hypothesis tests
+48.2 Duality of Confidence Intervals and Hypothesis Tests

 The 95% confidence interval that we constructed in Equation 48.2 did not contain \(\mu = 10.00\), which agrees with our decision in Example 47.1 to reject the null hypothesis that \(\mu = 10.00\).
 This is no coincidence.
-A 95% confidence interval will contain \(\mu_0\) if and only if the null hypothesis \(H_0: \mu = \mu_0\) cannot be rejected (i.e., the \(p\)-value is above 5%).
+A 95% confidence interval will contain exactly the values of \(\mu\) that are not rejected by the corresponding hypothesis test.

 Proposition 48.2 says that we can “invert” a hypothesis test to obtain a confidence interval and vice versa.
 If we invert the \(z\)-test from Section 47.1, then we obtain the \(z\)-interval above.